squarecat/get-droplet-ips-action/README.md

       network-type: public                             # fetch "public" or "private" IPs
 ```

+The IPs will be output as a JSON array in `steps.deploy-to-processor.outputs.server_ips`.

 ### Use as a matrix

 It's easy to pass the IPs to the next job as a matrix, creating a seperate job for each IP.